Global dynamical structures from infinitesimal data: Background

-Dynamic locomotion \cite{dickinson2000animals} provides a tractable behavior for exploring principles underlying robust, multiscale dynamical systems.
-The target behaviors of locomoting systems, typically translation and rotation of the body, are both observable and interpretable.
-A longstanding question in the sensorimotor control of locomotion is how the abundance of muscles and joints in the body are coordinated to achieve a large and diverse set of typically lower dimensional tasks.
+To realize concrete potential applications of our approach, we consider models of multiscale postural dynamics from dynamic legged locomotion \cite{dickinson2000animals}.
+A longstanding question in the sensorimotor control of locomotion is how the abundance of muscles, joints, and segments of the body are coordinated to achieve a large and diverse set of typically lower dimensional whole body motions.
 The pioneering work of Nikolai Bernstein \cite{bernstein1967coordination} suggests that whole body movements are constructed generatively from modular 'submovements'.
-Modern electromyography (EMG) studies in both humans and non-human animals support the hypothesis that the neuromuscular system is organized into modular units (control modules) that can be recruited in series and parallel to accomplish high level motor tasks, and even recombined and fused through rehabilitative training when partial motor function is lost \cite{ting2015neuromechanical}.
-Advances in automated pose estimation provide the possibility of collecting large, rich kinematic trajectory datasets, affording the possibility of building surrogate data-driven models that reproduce these critical features of robust sensorimotor behavior.
+Modern electromyography studies in both humans and non-human animals support the hypothesis that the neuromuscular system may be organized into modular units (control modules) that can be recruited in series and parallel to achieve high level motor tasks \cite{ting2015neuromechanical}.
+Development of a systems-level understanding of how such control modules enable robust whole-body behavior is a grand challenge of organismal biology \cite{schwenk2009grand}, with further applications to robotics and rehabilitation science.

-The templates and anchors framework (TAF) \cite{full1999templates} articulates the control module hypothesis in the context of biomechanics and dynamical systems theory, stipulating that the characteristic postures of locomotion tasks lie on attracting invariant submanifolds (posture submanifolds) of the full postural state space.
-The posture submanifold and its restriction dynamics reveal the \textit{template}, a low dimensional dynamical system that captures the target behavior for the task.
-This low dimensional system is \textit{anchored} in the full (postural) state space by stabilizing control forces that render the posture submanifold attracting and invariant.
-Beyond the setting of locomotion, constructing a complex dynamical system from simpler subsystems is a ubiquitous approach for system synthesis and analysis \cite{macfarlane1993information}.
-In the following sections, we review the general setting of dynamical systems constructed from parallel or sequential composition of subsystems, with motivating examples from dynamic locomotion and the TAF.